Frequently Asked Questions

-Our facility is located on five acres in some of the most scenic forested area in the pacific northwest.
-Our residential facility has two houses, each with its own kitchen, bathrooms, student and staff bedrooms, and living areas.
-With room for up to 24 total students we are ideally designed to blend the positive peer culture of a larger facility with the personal interaction only available in less crowded environment.
+Our facility is located on 45 acres in some of the most scenic forested area in the pacific northwest.
+Our brand new residential facility has room for up to 24 students, with a professional kitchen, large living and dining areas and many more amenities.
+Our property includes private river access where we enjoy water skiing and tubing, or just jumping in after a hot day.
+We are ideally designed to blend the positive peer culture of a larger facility with the personal interaction only available in a less crowded environment.
 Students in our program can easily find the privacy they desire for self-reflection, one-on-ones with their counselor or another peer, or simply to write a letter home.
 At the same time, they can also interact and get feedback from a larger group, providing the grounding that comes with such interactions.

 What does the average day consist of at Building Bridges?

 Over the regular school year, each day will have several different activities.
-Every weekday morning, the students have a morning group session, after which they will have breakfast and get ready for school.
+Every weekday morning, the students have a morning group session before heading off to school.
 After school, the students come back to the residence and have some free time to complete homework or work on their Master Plan before dinner.
 After dinner there is a different activity each night, from group sessions, to meetings in town, to community activities, such as basketball at the school gym.
 The weekends are broken up into a work therapy day on Saturday, followed by a movie that night, and a recreational therapy day on Sunday, which could include paint ball, softball, going to the gym, or going skiing at one of the local resorts.

 Selecting a Program

 The organizations below have helpful information for parents to understand the different types of programs available, and how to make an informed decision for which one may be best for your family.